No products in the cart.

 David is a frequent speaker on labor and employment issues.
 He coauthors the PLI Labor Management Law Answer Book and is a contributing editor to The Developing Labor Law.

-Bryna is also a skilled trial lawyer who has represented clients in an array of federal and state courts, at both trial court and appellate levels.
+Bryna is a skilled trial lawyer who has represented clients in an array of federal and state courts, at both trial court and appellate levels.
 She has handled a variety of jury trials, successfully argued cases before federal appellate courts, and managed class actions and multidistrict litigation matters around the country.
+Prior to launching her own firm, Bryna was a partner at a large international law firm, where she focused her practice on high-stakes litigation and corporate counseling.
 Past representations include prominent food, beverage, pharmaceutical, entertainment, advertising, technology and consumer product companies.

 Michael J. Delrahim, Esq.